Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Simulations

-The theory in Section~\ref{sec:orthogonal} suggests the following for orthogonal designs: (i) Regarding the choice of symmetric statistic, for both KF and GM, signed maximum outperforms difference. (ii) With signed maximum as the symmetric statistic, KF has a similar performance as Lasso, and GM has a similar performance as OLS.
+The theory in Sections~\ref{sec:orthogonal}-\ref{sec:tamperDesign} suggests the following for orthogonal designs: (i) Regarding the choice of symmetric statistic for KF, the signed maximum outperforms the difference. (ii) With signed maximum as the symmetric statistic, KF.Lasso has a similar performance as Lasso.
 These theoretical results are perfectly validated by simulations (see Figure~\ref{fig:exp1}).
-We also notice that there is a discrepancy between the error curves and their theoretical reference curves.
-This is because we ignore the multi-$\log(p)$ term $L_p$ in plotting the theoretical curves.
-Ignoring $L_p$ causes an increase of $\asymp \log(\log(p))$ in the error curve, which is non-negligible for a moderately large $p$ such as $p=1000$.
-After taking $L_p$ into account, the empirical and theoretical error curves are nicely aligned.